About the Bed and Breakfast

 In the summer of 2005, we found that B&B, although it was just a large single-family home at the time.
 In the spring of 2006, we began our renovations, and in early 2007 we hosted our first guests.
 Our “some day” had arrived.

-Rob’s accounting degree from Bryant College in Rhode Island, his experience in his family’s business, and his interest in computers have served us well as Rob tends to most of our business needs.
+Rob’s accounting degree from Bryant University in Rhode Island, his experience in his family’s business, and his interest in computers have served us well as Rob tends to most of our business needs.
 Paula on the other hand focuses on many of the domestic and culinary details.
 She has made an easy transition from the chemistry lab to the kitchen and frequently uses her analytical skills as she perfects her recipes for granola, muffins, and other breakfast offerings.

-We enjoy hiking, biking, traveling, good food (especially ice cream) and good company, and we have been lucky to find all of these in Peterborough and New Hampshire in general.
+We enjoy hiking, biking, kayaking, geocaching, traveling, good food (especially ice cream) and good company, and we have been lucky to find all of these in Peterborough and New Hampshire in general.
 We also love to travel, both locally and further afar, and as time permits we have been on a mission to discover all the special places to visit in New Hampshire and New England.
 In addition, Rob is a huge sports fan (primarily football and hockey) and Paula loves crafts of all types.
 Her weaknesses are paper, namely scrapbooking and stamping, and glass, mostly stained glass and beads, but it could be said that she has never met a craft she didn’t like.

 As your hosts at Little River Bed & Breakfast, we hope to make your B&B stay a truly memorable experience.
 Whether you are here on business, vacation, or to visit with friends or family, we look forward to helping you discover the best of Peterborough and the Monadnock region.